-The NEC defines a supplemental OCPD as "A device intended to provide limited overcurrent protection for specific applications and utilization equipment such as luminaires (lighting fixtures) and appliances.
+The definition of a supplemental OCPD is "A device intended to provide limited overcurrent protection for specific applications and utilization equipment such as luminaires (lighting fixtures) and appliances.
 This limited protection is in addition to the protection provided in the branch circuit by the required branch-circuit overcurrent protective device."